ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/advanced_soc/_review.md

             - "wire input [3:0] switch"
         correct_answer: 2
         explanation: >
-            This option uses the correct Verilog syntax for adding a port for an input switch.
-The first operation is incorrect as it in improper Verilog syntax to creating an input wire using the '=' operator.
-The last option is incorrect as the ordering of the keywords is not correct.
+            In Verilog, keywords have a specific purpose and need to be written in a specific order.

     - questions:
         question: >
-            In the lab, you wired the switch and the LED to which of the following blocks?
+            In this learning path, you wired the switch and the LED to which of the following blocks?
         answers:
             - "ZYNQ7_Processing_System"
             - "axi_gpio_asoc"
             - "Processor System Reset"
         correct_answer: 2
         explanation: >
             We connected the switch and LED to our custom AXI GPIO peripheral.
-For the other two options, we did not connect the switch or LED ports to their corresponding blocks.

     - questions:
         question: >